robertfmurdock/robertfmurdock.github.io/_posts/2022-01-13-TheIncredibleImmutable.md

 I uploaded a few versions of the client app to different URLs so I could test that my server picked them up correctly.
 Because everything was now handled via configuration, I was able to set my local development server to target either of them.

-I exported the appropriate CLIENT_URL and -> boom, there's the old version.
+I exported the appropriate CLIENT_URL and... boom, there's the old version.
 Switched it to the newer version?
 Hey!
 I see the difference.

-I could see the possibilites unfolding before my eyes -> now, I didn't have to have a local build of my client *at all* in order to confirm that changes to my server were safe.
+I could see the possibilites unfolding before my eyes - now, I didn't have to have a local build of my client *at all* in order to confirm that changes to my server were safe.
 If I got reports about weirdness, and I thought it might be client related, I could connect my local server to that build and *see*, without fear of screwing up the production data (defended by the production API).

 As a great man once said,